Photoinitiator: Benzoyl peroxide

 Benzoyl peroxide, much like azobisisobutyronitrile, is a white powder used as a photoinitiator in various commercial and industrial processes, including plastics production.
 Unlike AIBN, however, benzoyl peroxide produces oxygen gas upon decomposing, giving this compound a host of medical uses as well.

 Upon contact with the skin, benzoyl peroxide breaks down, producing oxygen gas, among other things.
 The oxygen gas is absorbed into the pores of the skin, where it kills off the acne-causing bacterium Cutibacterium acnes.

 In addition, the free radicals produced can break down dead skin cells.
 Clearing out these dead cells prevents pore blockage and, by extension, acne breakouts.

 2,2-Dimethoxy-2-phenylacetophenone

 Camphorquinone

 Camphorquinone (CQ) is a photosensitiser used with an amine system, that generates primary radicals with light irradiation.
 These free electron then attack the double bonds of resin monomers resulting in polymerization.
 The physical properties of the cured resins are affected by the generation of primary radicals during the initial stage of polymerization.

+Irgacure 819

+Irgacure 819 (BAPO Bis(2,4,6-trimethylbenzoyl)-phenylphosphineoxide) is a Norrish type photoinitiator used in polymerization processes like two-photon polymerization.
+When exposed to light it forms four radicals (2, 3, 5) per decomposed molecule (1), making it highly efficient in initiating polymerization.
+The second set of radicals forms through abstraction or chain transfer, further driving the reaction.